aharmer/morphoBlocks/README.md

 <br />
 <br />

-The `morphoBlocks` package provides a workflow for constructing a multiple-part morphospace with regularised consensus principal component analysis (RCPCA) using either traditional landmarks or pseudolandmarks.
+The `morphoBlocks` package provides a workflow for constructing a multiple-part morphospace with regularized consensus principal component analysis (RCPCA) using either traditional landmarks or pseudolandmarks.
 <br />
 The `analyseBlocks` function is applied to an object of class "blockList" produced by the `combineBlocks` function and has two options: 1) `option = "rcpca"` and 2) `option = "pca"`.
-The `option = "rcpca"` will perform regularised consensus principal component analysis using the `rgcca` function from the RGCCA package (Tenenhaus and Guillemot 2017), and is the default option for `analyseBlocks`.
+The `option = "rcpca"` will perform regularized consensus principal component analysis using the `rgcca` function from the RGCCA package (Tenenhaus and Guillemot 2017), and is the default option for `analyseBlocks`.
 The `rgcca` function itself has many options that each perform a different type of analysis.
-The `analyseBlocks` function specifically calls the regularised consensus principal component analysis in mode 2 option with scaling applied.
+The `analyseBlocks` function specifically calls the regularized consensus principal component analysis in mode 2 option with scaling applied.
 For further detail see Tenenhaus and Guillemot (2017) and Tenenhaus et al. (2017).
 The `option = "pca"` will perform principal component analysis on the superblock item in the block list using the `prcomp` function from the `stats` package in R.

 <br />